JorgeRSLC/bu_602_final_project/README.md

 ## STARTING APPLICATION ##

-The main point of entry for the application is server.js.
+The main point of entry for the application is ```server.js```.

 Once started the application can be accessed at http://localhost:3000.

-Persistence for the application is provided by MongoDB Atlas, which the application will connect to automatically on startup.
+On first starting you will be greeted with a login screnn.

+To try the functionality of a customer,  login with one of the customer accounts listed below, or register as a new customer.

+To try the functionality of an admin,  login with the user name "admin" and password "12345".

 ## USERS ##